bhavyashah81/SecureVault/README.md

 ### First Time Setup
 1. **Enter Master Password**: When you first run it, create a strong master password
    - This password encrypts ALL your stored credentials
-   - Remember it well - there's no recovery option!

 ### Main Menu Options